José Ruben: Broadway stage: 1918-1920

-The Dancer by Edward Locke opened October 1, 1919 at the Harris Theatre.
+The Dancer by Edward Locke opened October 1, 1919, at the Harris Theatre.
 A story about a Russian ballerina, it had a lead actress who could neither dance nor speak with a convincing accent.
 Heywood Broun and Alexander Woollcott blasted the acting, with the exception of Ruben.
 Ruben next appeared as a morphine-addicted pianist in Sacred and Profane Love by Arnold Bennett, which opened in February 1920.
 This production had a good run, and towards the end of it Ruben gave a long interview to the New York Tribune in which he discussed acting.

 Mary Nash was then appearing on the English stage in The Man Who Came Back.
 Ruben applied for his first passport as a US Citizen on May 1, 1920, giving his destination as England and his reason for travelling as "To visit my wife Mary Nash now playing in London".
 The application also revealed he was residing at the Algonquin Hotel in New York.
 Ruben sailed on May 15, intending to return in time to start rehearsal on his next play, The Checkerboard.
 After a few weeks of tryouts, this comedy opened on Broadway in mid-August, with Ruben as the star.
 Critics were not impressed, one opining that Ruben "did well but in an unenthusiastic way".
 Alexander Woollcott blamed the writing, saying the play was amusing but not believable.
 It closed on September 4, 1920, but Ruben was soon at work staging Thy Name Is Woman, in which both he and Mary Nash would star.
-Ruben played a deformed, malignant smuggler in the Spanish Pyranees, who stabs his wife Guerita (Mary Nash) when she betrays him with a young soldier (Curtis Cooksey).
+Ruben played a deformed, malignant smuggler in the Spanish Pyrenees, who stabs his wife Guerita (Mary Nash) when she betrays him with a young soldier (Curtis Cooksey).
 The play was successful, running for over fifteen weeks at the Playhouse Theatre then moving to other theatres for another three weeks before going on tour thru May 1921.
 It later was adapted for a 1924 silent film, Thy Name Is Woman.